RealProHenis/ButterflyLauncher/README.md

 Windows Security (and any other antivirus) will false flag this program as a virus.
 I'm working on a fix for this, but for now you'll have to download the Butterfly Launcher to a folder that's excluded from your Windows Security/other antivirus.
 Learn how to exclude a folder from Windows Security here: https://support.microsoft.com/en-us/windows/add-an-exclusion-to-windows-security-811816c0-4dfd-af4a-47e4-c301afe13b26

 # 🚨REQUIREMENTS
-Butterfly Launcher .NET 6.0 Desktop Runtime.
+Butterfly Launcher requires .NET 6.0 Desktop Runtime.
 Download it here: https://dotnet.microsoft.com/en-us/download/dotnet/thank-you/runtime-desktop-6.0.13-windows-x64-installer

 # 💙SPECIAL THANKS
 None of this would be possible without help from these legends: